MrFriendCS/H-CS/docs/H-CS-SDD.md

 found = False
 index = 0

-# Repeat for each value, or until value found
+# Repeat for each value, or until target value found
 while not found and index < len(names):

     # Compare current value with target value